The-Charles-Group/Project-Builder-TCG/replit.md

   - Passes weighted_context to GPT-5 with PRIORITY instruction highlighting top 3 components
   - Response includes `used_weighted_prefilter: true` flag when context applied
   - Reduces GPT-5 API costs by providing better targeting context
-- **Simplified Scenarios**: Removed Scenario B and C from entire UI for cleaner user experience
-  - Steps 3, 4, 5 now only show Scenario A
-  - JavaScript updated with null checks to prevent errors
 - **Step 2A Labeling**: Bottom section renamed to "Step 2A: Detail Review & Selection" with visual separator

 ### UI & Export Quality Improvements (October 8, 2025)